A 12-Step Plan for Aging Gracefully

-Either way, staying angry isn't an option.
-What happens may be out of your control, but your reaction to it is in your control.
+No matter whose fault it is, staying angry isn't an option.
+Again what happens may be out of your control, but your reaction to it is in your control.

 ... is your responsibility.

-We can't expect our families or friends to see to it that we are entertained.
+We can't expect our families or friends to always be available to entertain us.
 If you are bored, do something about it.
 Find fun things to do.

 Go out and buy a Wii, have a grandchild set it up for you, and bowl or dance to your heart's content.
 Your grandchild will love to show you how to set up and use the Wii, and unless they already have one at home, you'll probably have a buddy to bowl or dance with.

 Invite friends to go dancing, bowling, out to dinner or to a movie.
-Ask friends to your home, play cards or get out the Wii and bowl.
+Invite friends to your home, play cards, or get out the Wii and bowl.
 You'll be surprised at how much fun you'll have.
 One other thing, when your grandchild or your friends are at your home keep the visit upbeat.
 No complaining or whining!